szkiba/xk6-mock/README.md

 }
 ```

 With using the Server constructor you can create other mock server instances as well.
-Custom mock servers should start manually.
+Custom mock servers should start/stop manually.
 The server address can be get from `addr()` function.

 ```javascript
 import { Server } from "k6/x/mock";